Vyral/base-template/_posts/2022-02-07-my-top-3-valentines-day-dinner-recommendations.md

 {% include excerpt.html %}

 If you’re looking for a restaurant recommendation for Valentine’s Day, you’re in luck.
-Here are my top three recommendations for the Phoenix area today:
+Here are my top three recommendations for the Phoenix area:

 [**1\.
 Pomo Pizzeria.**](https://pomopizzeria.com/) It’s an authentic Neapolitan pizza shop.
 It reminds me of the places I’ve visited in Naples.

 [**2\.
-The Mission.**](https://www.themissionaz.com/)It’s a gourmet Mexican restaurant.
+The Mission.**](https://www.themissionaz.com/)&nbsp;It’s a gourmet Mexican restaurant.
 Get your reservation in now before it’s too late.

 [**3\.
 A Different Pointe of View.**](https://tapatiocliffshilton.com/dining/different-pointe-of-view/) It’s on top of a mountain at the Pointe Hilton Tapatio Cliffs Resort, and the food is just as good as the views.
 It’s an A+ experience.